agilbert1412/StardewArchipelago/Documentation/Yaml Settings/backpack_progression.md

 This means that, instead of having 2 backpack upgrades of 12 slots each, you can have 6 upgrades of 4 slots each, or at the most, 24 upgrades of 1 slot each.

 This applies to both items and locations.
-If the backpack is split into smaller variations, the total price of every `Large Pack` upgrade will total 2000g, but split between multiple upgrades, with a growth curve so that every upgrade costs more than the next one.
+If the backpack is split into smaller variations, the total price of every `Large Pack` upgrade will total 2000g, but split between multiple upgrades, with a growth curve so that every upgrade costs more than the previous one.

 You can still only purchase upgrade `N`, after receiving backpack `N-1`